 There's no added sugar here, the bananas add a delicious sweetness (although serving these with some maple syrup and vegan whipped cream is a wonderful idea).
 And there's no added oil--you can spritz a touch of cooking spray on your griddle or make these in a nonstick griddle without any oil as well (you probably won't get that incredible golden color but they'll still taste great).

-We are big lovers of pancakes in our home, with my vegan pancakes made with whole wheat and my vegan sourdough blueberry pancakes usually getting top honors.
+We are big lovers of pancakes in our home, with my vegan pancakes and my vegan sourdough blueberry pancakes usually getting top honors.
 These coconut pancakes are now at the top of that list too, and I hope they'll go on yours.

 - I used three kinds of gluten-free flours in these pancakes -- buckwheat, oat and coconut flour.
 Tapioca starch adds binding muscle and the pureed bananas help hold it all together and make these pancakes tender and fluffy and sweet.
 You could replace the three flours with gf all purpose flour, but you won't get as much flavor.